-Below find an abbreviated and web-friendly version of my current CV (updated June 2017).
+Below find an abridged and web-friendly version of my current CV (updated July 2019).
 If you would like a full version formatted for print, which includes full contact information, references, and the like, please don't hesitate to contact me.

 Graduate certificate in Women’s, Gender, and Sexuality Studies

 B.A. in English and Creative Writing, magna cum laude, Wellesley College, Wellesley, MA (May 2008)

 Helen Zell Visiting Professor in Poetry, University of Michigan, 2019 - 2022

 Visiting Assistant Professor of Women's, Gender, and Sexuality Studies and Lecturer in English and Creative Writing, Emory University, 2018-2019

 Poetry and poetics; twentieth- and twenty-first century transatlantic literature; creative writing, including craft, editing, and publishing; critical theory, the intersections between gender studies, critical race studies, and ecology studies; feminist and queer theory; ethics.